 BioShock 1 “Rapture” Vs. BioShock Infinite “Columbia”

-Just finished up BioShock Infinite the other day.
-There are so many reviews and gamers calling this one of the best games every made for the PS3.
-I’ve been so excited to actually have time lately to play this masterpiece “Its hard to make time with kids” Lol...
+I’ve been so excited to actually have time to re-play this masterpiece “Its hard to make time with kids” Lol...
 I have played the first two games in the series so; I have truly enjoyed the under water world of rapture.

 I will admit when I heard about the game being played in the clouds it didn’t sound much like a BioShock game.
 The story of the game is pretty in depth, with the whole Elizabeth character and all the missions to have to complete in order to finally reach Comstock.
 My question I had to answer; would this game be as creepy (scary) as the previous two games.
 It’s going to be hard to beat the gameplay, and the story, not to mention the element of surprise the first BioShock delivered.